 Long before smartphones, texting, and email became part of our daily lives, the only way to exchange information with customers and business colleagues was with business cards.
-Salespeople would give these small pieces of card stock to their prospects and customers with the hope of getting sales in the future.
+Salespeople would give these small pieces of card stock to their prospects and customers to get sales in the future.
 Business professionals would bring them to meetings and conventions and use them to network with their peers.

-1. Business cards offer value.
+1. They offer value.

-2. Business cards are personal.
+2. They are personal.

-3. Business cards can help generate sales.
+3. They help generate sales.

-4. Business cards are pocked-sized billboards.
+4. They are pocket-sized billboards.

-5. Business cards help employees feel valued.
+5. They help employees feel valued.

-Sometimes, even the smallest things can make your employees feel good about working at your company.
+Sometimes, even the most minor things can make your employees feel good about working at your company.
 Perks like a catered lunch, company picnic, or surprise day off can make all the difference in the world.
 So, too, can business cards.
 When your employees receive a box of personalized business cards, their eyes will light up, and they will feel valued and important.
 In addition, your employees will elevate your brand when they give business cards to prospects, customers, vendors, etc.

-6. Business cards are old school, in a good way.
+6. Business cards are old-school, in a good way.

-With the advent of digital printing technology, you can get your cards printed quickly and without paying a small fortune.
+With the advent of digital printing technology, you can print your cards quickly without paying a lot of money.
 Therefore, do not skimp on paper stock or quality.
-Doing so looks unprofessional and can have a negative effect on your brand, not to mention your sales.
-The standard size for a business card is 3.5 inches 2 inches, but there are ways to make your card more exciting and memorable.
+Doing so looks unprofessional and can hurt your brand, not to mention your sales.
+The standard size for a business card is 3.5 inches by 2 inches, but there are ways to make your card more exciting and memorable.

 It can be vertical, undersized, or printed on unique or heavy paper stock.
 Square business cards are also a popular option.
 Whether creating new cards or revising your existing ones, make sure they are simple and clutter-free.
 Avoid heavy graphics, unnecessary colors, and text that isn’t easy to read.